Dame Kelly Holmes and Emeli Sande at London’s ‘biggest ever Pride’

 Crowds in rainbow colours, glitter, jewels and sequins gathered on Saturday for what is also the first Pride in London since the pandemic.

-Olympian Dame Kelly Holmes and singer Emeli Sande are among those attending the 50th anniversary of the UK’s first Pride parade.
+Olympian Dame Kelly Holmes, singer Emeli Sande and TV presenter Phillip Schofield joined crowds attending the 50th anniversary of the UK’s first Pride parade.

 The athlete and songstress, both of whom recently came out publicly as gay, shared their excitement at being part of what the London Mayor’s office described as the biggest Pride in the capital ever.